jverzani/SymPyCore.jl/docs/src/Tutorial/basic_operations.md

 manipulation in SymPy.
 Some more advanced operations will be discussed later in the [advanced expression manipulation](tutorial-manipulation) section.

+!!! tip "Julia differences"

+    We access SymPy from `Julia` by loading either the `SymPyPyCall` or `SymPyPythonCall` packages.
+Once loaded, commands like the following one should run without complaint.

 ```@repl Julia
 @syms x, y, z